Statistical methods used to combine the effective reproduction number, R(t), and other related measures of COVID-19 in the UK

-In the recent COVID-19 pandemic, a wide range of epidemiological modelling approaches have been used to predict the number of new daily infections, $I$, daily rate of exponential growth, $r$, and effective reproduction number, $R(t)$ \cite{RoyalSoc2020}.
-These candidate models have different modelling approaches (e.g. mechanistic or empirical) or differing assumptions about spatial or age mixing, and some models capture genuine uncertainty in scientific understanding of disease dynamics, and/or different simplifying assumptions underpinning each model derivation\cite{Bowman2020}.
-Combining estimates from multiple candidate models to better understand the variation of these outcome measures is important to help inform decision making.
-Moreover, it is important to utilise appropriate statistical methodology in order to reduce the risk of over-estimated confidence.
-In this paper, we incorporate estimates of these outcome measures from a number of candidate models for specific UK nations/regions using meta analyses techniques; random effects models have been implemented to accommodate differing modelling approaches and assumptions between candidate models.
-This paper utilises the restricted maximum likelihood (REML) method to calculate the heterogeneity variance parameter, and two approaches to calculate the confidence interval for the combined effect: the standard Wald-type intervals; and the Knapp and Hartung (KNHA) method.
-As estimates in this setting are derived using model predictions, each with varying degrees of uncertainty, equal weighting is favoured over the more standard \textit{inverse-variance} weighting in order to account for potential bias caused by the down-weighting of models providing estimates with higher levels of uncertainty.
-Both equally weighted models using \textit{REML alone} and \textit{REML+KNHA} approaches were found to provide similar ranges of variation for $R(t)$ and $r$.
-However, some differences were observed when combining estimates on $I$, with the \textit{REML+KNHA} approach providing more conservative confidence intervals around the combined estimate.
-This is likely due to the limited number of candidate models contributing estimates for this outcome measure, coupled with the large variability observed between model estimates.
-Utilising these meta-analysis techniques has allowed for statistically robust combined estimates to be calculated for key COVID-19 outcome measures, allowing an overall assessment of the current response measures as well as an assessment of their uncertainty.
+In the recent COVID-19 pandemic, a wide range of epidemiological modelling approaches have been used to predict the effective reproduction number, $R(t)$, and other COVID-19 related measures such as the daily rate of exponential growth, $r(t)$.
+These candidate models use different modelling approaches or differing assumptions about spatial or age mixing, and some capture genuine uncertainty in scientific understanding of disease dynamics.
+Combining estimates using appropriate statistical methodology from multiple candidate models is important to better understand the variation of these outcome measures to help inform decision making.
+In this paper, we combine these estimates for specific UK nations and regions using random effects meta analyses techniques, utilising the restricted maximum likelihood (REML) method to estimate the heterogeneity variance parameter, and two approaches to calculate the confidence interval for the combined estimate: the standard Wald-type intervals; and the Knapp and Hartung (KNHA) method.
+As estimates in this setting are derived using model predictions, each with varying degrees of uncertainty, equal weighting is favoured over the more standard inverse-variance weighting in order avoid potential up-weighting of models providing estimates with lower levels of uncertainty that are not fully accounting for inherent uncertainties.
+Both equally weighted models using REML alone and REML+KNHA approaches were found to provide similar variation for $R(t)$ and $r(t)$, with both approaches providing wider, and therefore more conservative, confidence intervals around the combined estimate compared to the standard inverse-variance weighting approach.
+Utilising these meta-analysis techniques has allowed for statistically robust combined estimates to be calculated for key COVID-19 outcome measures.
 This in turn allows timely and informed decision making based on all of the available information.